 This EA/MND is intended to provide the BLM, as the lead federal agency under NEPA (42 United States Code [USC] 4321 et seq.), and Imperial County, as the state Lead Agency under CEQA (Public Resources Code 21000 et seq.), and other cooperating agencies with the information required to exercise their discretionary responsibilities with respect to the Project.
 An EA is prepared in accordance with NEPA to analyze impacts of the Project and to issue a Finding of No Significant Impact, if applicable.
-An MND is prepared in accordance with CEQA when Project revisions and/or mitigation measures are made or agreed to by the Proponent that ensure potential significant effects on the environment would be mitigated to the extent feasible.
+An IS/MND are prepared in accordance with CEQA to analyze and disclose impacts of a project when project revisions and/or mitigation measures are made or agreed to by the Proponent that ensure potential significant effects on the environment would be mitigated to the extent feasible.
 This EA/MND is a joint document to fulfill both NEPA and CEQA requirements for analysis of the Project.
 Table 1-1 includes a list of terminology that is comparable in NEPA and CEQA and throughout this document.

 NEPA Terminology CEQA Terminology

 Environmental Assessment Proposed Action Mitigated Negative Declaration Project Proposed Project

 Purpose and Need Project Objectives

 Affected Environment Environmental Setting

-Environmental Consequences IS Checklist and Impact Analysis
+Environmental Impacts IS Checklist and Impact Analysis